 You feel depressed and get emotional for trivial reasons.

 You might notice that you have started to gain weight, especially around your waist.
-You might find it challenging to move, your joints are stiff, or your joints might just plain and hurt.
+You might find it challenging to move, your joints are stiff, or your joints might just plain hurt.

 In the post-menopause stage, your body is adjusting to menopause and the absence of some critical hormones.
 This stage is reached around 55 years of age.
-You might experience some physical discomfort symptoms such as weakening your pelvic muscles leading to frequent urination.
+You might experience some physical discomfort symptoms such as weakening your pelvic muscles and frequent urination.
 The other symptoms are dryness and sensitivity around your vagina and skin and the thinness of hair.
 These symptoms often start at the perimenopause stage and linger well after you have reached the post-menopausal stage.

 Some items are known to trigger hot flashes, so try to avoid them during these periods.
 These triggers include alcohol, caffeine, spicy food, stress, and a hot climate.
 If you experience hot flashes, try to dress in layers and sit with an AC or fan.
-Additionally, do breathing exercises if you are in a particular nasty hot flash.
+Also, do breathing exercises if you are in a nasty hot flash.